HiDiHlabs/computational-oncology-group/getting-started.md

     - Georgios Nikolis <georgios.nikolis@charite.de>

-### Digital signange and PKI
+### Digital signage and PKI
 The Charité provides a Public Key Infrastructure (PKI) that allows you to get a private certificate that you can use to sign PDFs or emails (or also encrypt emails).
 You can find all information on what it is, how it works and how to get one and use it here:
 * https://intranet.charite.de/it/it_serviceueberblick/charite_pki_benutzer_und_server_zertifikate/pki_anleitungen

 ## Getting ready to work

-#### Install VScode
+#### Install software environments
-Open https://code.visualstudio.com/, and download by clicking `Windows x64 **User Installer** Stable`.
+ - VSCode Open https://code.visualstudio.com/, and download by clicking `Windows x64 **User Installer** Stable`.
+ - R-studio/POSIT
+ - For DHC cluster you need to install JupyterLab (instructions on our department GitLab)

 #### Setup a suitable linux environment
-* For windows machines, setup WSL
+- For windows machines, setup WSL... but "PowerShelll is a good thing" (J.J.
+30/04/25)
+- For windows machines you need to connect to a cluster somehow
+   - `ssh` via CMD
-* For windows machines, install putty and WinSCP
+   - install putty
+   - for moving files you can use `scp` or WinSCP

-#### Setup a suitable linux environment
+#### Setup a suitable linux environment via conda
-* Setup conda
+- install miniconda and then install mamba... or micromamba
+- remove default channels
+- move conda-forge before bioconda

 ### DHC Cluster Connection
-The Cluster of the BIH is only accessible once you registered for VPN access with the extension form “VPN Zusatzantrag B”.
+The department cluster (the DHC cluster) is only accessible once you registered for VPN access with the extension form “VPN Zusatzantrag B”.
 You will also need to be added to the corresponding access groups to be able to login to the cluster. *Talk to Naveed Ishaque or Stefan Schneider*.

 Further information regarding the cluster can be found at https://git.bihealth.org/biomedical-datascience/organisational/-/wikis/eils-hpc (you already need access to GitLab to access this and might need to be added to the GitLab project by Naveed Ishaque).